GeoBigData/gbdx-training/task_to_platform.md

 ## write, build, test, push build Dockerfile
 (explantion about why, what it does, best practices, etc)
+- a Dockerfile contains the set of instructions to build a Docker image
+- this Docker image will contain your scripts, along with the OS, libraries and dependendcies needed for your script to execute
+- directory structure for Dockerfile and scripts
+	- my_docker_project/bin/clip_raster.py (along with any other scripts your algorithm requires)
+	- my_docker_project/Dockerfile (this is an extensionless file containing the following code)

   ```
   FROM ubuntu:14.04
   RUN apt-get update && apt-get -y install\